ImZowi/connection-guard/README.md

   * Country code (e.g. `US`, `CA`, ...)
   * City name (e.g. `Berlin`, `London`, ...)
   * ISP provider (e.g. `AT&T`, `Telekom`, ...)
+* **WebHook Support for Discord** - Send messages to discord channels when a geo-blocked or vpn user tries to connect!
 ## How To Use

 ### Installation